Ballyhoo: Description

 The body shows typical halfbeak shape with an elongated lower jaw and cylindrical elongated body.
-They have no spines on fins, but do have 13-14 rays of their dorsal fins and 12-13 rays on their anal fins.
+They have no spines on fins, but do have 13–14 rays of their dorsal fins and 12–13 rays on their anal fins.
 The longest recorded Jumping halfbeak was 55 cm long, but most do not exceed 35 cm.
 There is no ridge between nostril and eye.
 It feeds mainly on sea grasses and small fish.

 Distribution and habitat

-Ballyhoo is distributed in tropical-warm temperate latitudes on both sides of the Atlantic.
-In Florida, USA, they inhabit shallow bank areas or grassflats associated with coral reefs.
+Ballyhoo are distributed in tropical-warm temperate latitudes on both sides of the Atlantic.
+In Florida, they inhabit shallow bank areas or grassflats associated with coral reefs.